nvim-neorocks/rocks-treesitter.nvim/README.md

 > [!WARNING]
 >
-> Treesitter and nvim-treesitter highlighting are an experimental feature of Neovim.
+> Tree-sitter and nvim-treesitter highlighting are an experimental feature of Neovim.
 > As with nvim-treesitter, please consider tree-sitter support with this plugin
 > experimental.